coda/circleci-utils/.circleci/README.md

 **test-pack**

 This is the first of the two workflows run.
-This workflow is responsible for any testing or prepping prior to integration tests.
-This is where linting occurs, shellchecking, BATS tests, or anything else that can be be tested without the need for further credentials.
+This workflow is responsible for testing and prepping prior to integration tests.
+This is where shellchecking and BATS tests occur.

-This Workflow will be placed on _hold_ prior to publishing a new development version of the orb (based on this commit), as this step requires access to specific publishing credentials.
+This Workflow will be placed on _hold_ prior to publishing a new development version of the orb (based on this commit), as this step requires access to specific publishing credentials ( orb-publishing context: currently access set to All).

 This allows users to fork the orb repository and begin the pipeline, while the code-owners review that the code is safe to test in an environment where publishing keys will be present.